 John Jameson was a lawyer from Alloa in Scotland.
-In 1786 he married Margaret Haig, sister of the famous Haig brothers and cousin to the Stein family who owned Bow Street Distillery in Dublin.
-John and Margaret were invited to move to Dublin, with John taking up the role of manager at the distillery.
-It was here that he formed John Jameson & Son Irish Whiskey Company and went on to achieve great success.
-By 1805, Jameson was the best selling whiskey in the world.
+In 1786 he married Margaret Haig, sister to John Haig of Cameronbridge distillery and cousin to the Stein family of Bow Street Distillery in Dublin.
+Upon their marriage, John and Margaret were invited to Dublin, with John taking the role of manager at the family distillery.
+Later he formed John Jameson & Son Irish Whiskey Company and by 1805, he was producing the best selling Irish whiskey in the world.

-It was not all plain sailing though and the company saw some major setbacks over the years, first seeing off the Irish Temperance Movement and then surviving the Wars of Independence with the British which denied them all the export markets of the commonwealth and then, not long after, came Prohibition in the US and the loss of Jameson’s biggest market.
+It was not all plain sailing however, with the company forced to see off threat of the Temperance Movement, then surviving the Wars of Independence with the British which denied them access to the export markets of the commonwealth.
+Finally came Prohibition in the US and the loss of Jameson’s biggest market.

-Jameson survived however and in 1966 merged with Cork Distillers and John Powers to form the Irish Distillers Group.
+The company survived however and in 1966 it merged with Cork Distillers and John Powers to form the Irish Distillers Group.
 This led, in 1976 to the closure of Bow Street Distillery and the opening just outside Cork of the New Midleton Distillery.
 It is here that many of today’s Irish Whiskey brands are produced including Jameson, Midleton, Powers, Redbreast, Spot and Paddy.

 Irish Whiskey differs from Scotch in that it is usually distilled three times instead of twice, giving it a lighter, smoother texture than it’s cousin.
 Today there are just 7 distilleries at work in Ireland (compared to around 115 in Scotland) although there has been signs of late that the spirit is undergoing something of a resurgence.
 In any case, Jameson remains the worlds third largest single distillery whiskey.